-We happened on a blueberry bush and this time we had a pot to fill.
+We happened on a bilberry bush again, this time we had a pot to fill.
 That was a nice moment, sitting on the slope of a mountain, picking berries one by one, listening to the sound of cow bells in the background.
 They do use cow bells there.
-They are all different sizes and from quite a unique orchestra if there is a herd of cows close by.
-And the blueberries on a mountain, they grow in a dry ground, so their taste, it gets strong.
-They are just more blueberry, than the ones that grow in more moist areas.
+They are all different sizes and it forms quite a unique orchestra if there is a herd of cows close by.
+And the bilberries on a mountain, they grow in a dry ground, so their taste, it gets strong.
+They are just more bilberry, than the ones that grow in more moist areas.

 We entered the GR 5 route, which runs next to the two lakes on top of a wide ridge.
 That is a highway of walkers.
 Literally.
 It was beautiful up there though.
 We could see the Alps in the horizon and the mountain top was covered in beautiful yellow grass and patches of purple heathers.
 Some of the walker judged the spot as perfect for taking naps, can’t really blame them for that.

 Our weekend was over.
 Neither of us was feeling too much like returning home.
 The weather was just perfect and our feet still had kilometers left in the bank.
 It is always a sad moment to leave those beautiful places behind.
 But at least to the Vosges we can always return in a matter of a few hours.